-- Ensure our corporate governance structure meets the applicable laws and regulations, industry best practice and global trends - Review and monitor the internal control system and risk management processes to ensure the overall effectiveness with continuous improvement - Uphold the highest ethical standards of business integrity and foster a culture of compliance throughout the Group
+- Ensuring our corporate governance structure meets the applicable laws and regulations, industry best practice and global trends - Continuous optimization of our internal control system and risk management processes - Commitment to upholding the highest ethical standards of business integrity

-Looking ahead, the Board will continue to optimize the ESG management of the Company, actively respond to concerns of our stakeholders and facilitate the improvement of ESG management, working to fulfil our improvement, progress, performance and contribution to our community.
+Looking ahead, the Board will continue to optimize the ESG management of the Company, actively respond to concerns of our stakeholders and facilitate the improvement of ESG management and given the importance of ensuring that all of our clients and working partners - regardless of language, device, connectivity or ability - can witness our improvement, progress, performance, contribution to our community.

 2.3.
-ESG WORKING GROUP
+ESG GOVERNANCE STRUCTURE